Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Expressroute connectivity for AVS without Global Reach/readme.md

 ![figure7](./media/azure-vmware-eslz-network-scenario-2-stepbystep-fig2.PNG)

 ## Step #6 - Add AVS routes to the Firewall VNet's GatewaySubnet
 In this step, you will configure the custom route table associated to the Firewall VNet's GatewaySubnet.
 This is needed to route traffic originating from the on-prem site(s) and destined to the AVS private cloud via the firewall hosted in the Firewall VNet.
 The custom route table must contain routes for the AVS private cloud /22 network block and for each IP subnet associated to NSX-T segments.
-The next hop must be the firewalling solution's IP (for Azure Firewall, this is the instance's private IP; For firewall clusters based on third-party NVAs, it is typically the frontend IP of the cluster's Azure Internal Load Balancer).
+The next hop must be the firewalling solution's IP (for Azure Firewall, this is the instance's private IP; For firewall clusters based on third-party NVAs, it is typically the front-end IP of the cluster's Azure Internal Load Balancer).
 These routes are meant to override the ones automatically injected in the Firewall VNet's route table by Route Server, in such a way to steer traffic destined to AVS to the firewall, instead of directly to the BGP-capable NVAs.

 To retrieve the IP prefixes used in your AVS Private Cloud, set the context to the subscription that contain it and execute the following snippet.